 Dr. Paul J. LeBlanc is President of Southern New Hampshire University (SNHU).
-Under the 13 years of Paul's direction, SNHU has grown from 2500 students to over 80,000, and is the second largest nonprofit provider of online higher education in the country.
+Under the 13 years of Paul's direction, SNHU has grown from 2,800 students to over 135,000 learners and is the largest nonprofit provider of online higher education in the country.

 The leadership at Southern New Hampshire University is comprised of dedicated professionals from diverse backgrounds, each of whom brings a wealth of knowledge and expertise to the institution.
 Their commonality is this: Their belief in the university's mission and the desire to provide affordable access to quality higher education to all.
 Collectively, they fuel the passion that drives every individual at Southern New Hampshire University to do all that can be done to see our students succeed.